Skip to main content

 An example of a Life Cycle Changer in the portfolio is GFL Environmental (GFL).
 GFL is a waste and environmental services business that has been undergoing a transformational change of its balance sheet.
 GFL went through a period of M&A over the past few years, which included inheriting sizable debt.
 Since then, GFL has committed to reducing that high leverage by 2025 by selling off non-core assets and focusing on generating high free cash flow.
 We believe this reduction in leverage will attract investor attention and that this stock may even become a “Growth Compounder” if GFL continues to delever and focus on their core business.

 Natera (NTRA) represents an Aggressive Grower within the portfolio that has been owned for several years and highlights Alger’s research efforts.
 NTRA is a leading diagnostics company focusing on cell-free DNA detection technology for blood-based tests.
-While starting in reproductive health, the company has utilized its IP and aggressive expanded into both the oncology and organ transplant markets.
-The company’s Signature MRD (minimal residual disease) platform which identifies the genetic mutations of cancer cells in the patients blood is quickly being adopted as a best practice within cancer treatment protocols and new products focused on early cancer detection will further advance their market position.
+While starting in reproductive health, the company has utilized its intellectual property and aggressively expanded into both the oncology and organ transplant markets.
+The company’s Signature MRD (minimal residual disease) platform which identifies the genetic mutations of cancer cells in the patient’s blood is quickly being adopted as a best practice within cancer treatment protocols and new products focused on early cancer detection will further advance their market position.

 What Lies Ahead for the Mid Cap Growth Portfolio?